Qiskit/RFCs/0000-ecosystem.md

 > Discuss other approaches to solving this problem and why these were not
 > selected.

+ * How to include or remove projects from each tier?

 ## Questions
 > Open questions for discussion and an opening for feedback.